 Issue to be addressed

 The impacts of climate change in the Nelson-Churchill River basin, spanning the Canadian Prairies, have already been felt.
 Five of the top six Canadian floods in history have occurred within this basin with four in the past two decades.
 Climate change in unpredictable though in this region as a result of the water-limited nature of the Canadian prairie region and small changes in the net basin water supply can cost millions of Canadian dollars in flood damages, lost hydropower revenue, losses in the aquatic fisheries of Lake Manitoba and Winnipeg, or in tourism and navigation of waterways.

 Manitoba Hydro owns and operates eight hydropower stations within this basin, and is mostly reliant on run-of-the-river water supply for hydropower generation for the province of Manitoba and export agreements.
 Large hydroelectric infrastructure licensing requires a 100 to 500 year time horizon, and therefore necessitates consideration of potential water futures and water security on a long-term.

 This case study contributes to an initiative undertaken by The Global Water Futures (GWF) Institute, to develop an Integrated Modelling Programme for Canada (IMPC).
 The results, namely the quantification of uncertainty in projected streamflow available for hydropower generation resulting from input data forcing hydrologic scenarios will be communicated by the GWF to Manitoba Hydro to inform their long-term planning of resource and generation capacity under future climates.

 Temporal and spatial scale

-The spatial domain is the Nelson-Churchill River basin (~1.2 million km2), a regional-scale of National importance due to its influence on the freshwater regime of Hudson Bay.
-It is the primary water supply for Manitoba Hydro and one of the key basins of interest for the GWF-IMPC project.
+The spatial domain is the Nelson-Churchill River basin (~1.2 million km2), a regional-scale of national importance due to its influence on the freshwater regime of Hudson Bay.
+It is the primary water supply for Manitoba Hydro and one of the key basins of interest for the IMPC initiative.